percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 - [EVEREST-914](https://perconadev.atlassian.net/browse/EVEREST-914) - We have added a Kubernetes cluster ID to the VMAgent configuration, enabling you to use the same PMM instance to monitor multiple Kubernetes clusters.

-- [EVEREST-871](https://perconadev.atlassian.net/browse/EVEREST-871) - We've made some enhancements to Percona Everest to ensure you don't accidentally delete a cluster.
+- [EVEREST-871](https://perconadev.atlassian.net/browse/EVEREST-871) - We have improved Percona Everest to ensure you don't accidentally delete a cluster.
 We've introduced a confirmation pop-up that will prompt you to enter the database's name correctly.
 Only when the correct database name is entered can you proceed with deleting the cluster.

 ### Point-in-time recovery for PostgreSQL